travis-ci/docs-travis-ci-com/user/github-oauth-scopes.md

     Grants read and write access to code, commit statuses, collaborators, and deployment statuses for public and private repositories and organizations.

+    We need this level of access because GitHub does not provide the `read:org` (read-only) scope for private repositories.